Sarvajeet3/fuel/README.md

 ## About the Author

-`Awe Morris` is a programmer living alone in a small house, surrounded by fields.
+Awe [aːwe] is a programmer living alone in a small house, surrounded by fields.
 They love writing code — it feels simple and clear.
 But understanding people's feelings takes time.